 Nursing students enrolled on the programme will be from a wide geographical area, and therefore need an effective communication system.
-Whilst emails are utilised within the programme, the 'Moodle' site has provided an additional efficient communication method and a valuable learning resource for the programme for students in all cohorts.
+Whilst emails are utilised within the programme, the virtual learning environment has provided an additional efficient communication method and a valuable learning resource for the programme for students in all cohorts.
 Providing a variety of learning resources facilitates maximum student potential by catering for individual learning styles.

-Moodle provides the following:
+Virtual Learning Environment (VLE) provides the following:

-- Announcement facilities to ensure information such as timetables, revised calendars or adaptation to sessions are communicated throughout the programme or to specific cohorts. - All module hand-out materials are available prior to/ following each session.
+- Announcement facilities to ensure information such as timetables, revised calendars or adaptation to sessions are communicated throughout the programme or to specific cohorts. - All module hand-out materials are available prior to/following each session.
 This enables students who learn more effectively by prior reading to access relevant materials wherever possible. - Student's group work is placed onto the site to enable shared learning. - Discussion sites are used to explore particular topics, contributing towards collaborative learning.

-18 Equality and Diversity
+19 Equality and Diversity

 Glyndŵr University is committed to providing access to all students and promotes equal opportunities in compliance with the Equality Act 2010 legislation.
 This programme complies fully with the University's Equality and Diversity Policy, ensuring that everyone who has the potential to achieve in higher education is given the chance to do so.
-Please click on the following link for more information https://www.glyndwr.ac.uk/en/AboutGlyndwrUniversity/EqualityandDiversity/
+Please click on the following link for more information about equality and diversity